stefansundin/ec2-metadata-filter/README.md

 Botocore/
 ```

-In addition to whitelisting User-Agent prefixes, the program also allows requests that use the header `Metadata-Flavor: Amazon`.
-This is easy to add to programs such as curl.
+In addition to whitelisting User-Agent prefixes, the program also allows requests that send the header `Metadata-Flavor: Amazon`.
+This can be easily added to programs such as curl.

 Like GCE, the program blocks requests containing a `X-Forwarded-For` header.